Singapore’s COVID-19 Immigration Measures: Latest Updates

 Travelers to bear costs of testing and SHN facilities

 All inbound travelers will now have to personally bear the costs of the COVID-19 test in addition to the SHN quarantine facilities, where applicable.The government will allow for a grace period for travelers who left the country before March 27, 2020, but only if they return by August 31, 2020.
 However, travelers who left after the March date will have to bear the costs of the testing and quarantine upon arrival.
+This measure only applies to citizens and PR holders.

 The prevailing charges are summarized below: